Second-order prestress stability and third-order rigidity of polyhedral surfaces: Modelling

-\item[\textbf{Around a cycle enclosed by $n$ panels, Figure \ref{fig: vertex and cycle}(b) and (c)}] Local coordinate systems are constructed similarly.
-Each origin $O_j$ is located at a vertex of the cycle, with the $x$-axis aligned along a crease incident to the cycle, pointing outward from the origin, and the $z$-axis normal to the panel.
-The transition between the local coordinate systems of panels $j-1$ and $j$ includes a translation $[l_j \cos \gamma_j;~ l_j \sin \gamma_j;~ 0]$ measured in the coordinate system built on panel $j-1$, followed by a rotation $\beta_j$ along $z_{j-1}$, and a rotation $\rho_j$ along $x_j$.
-The angles $\beta_j$ and $\gamma_j$ can be expressed linearly in terms of the sector angles $\boldsymbol{\alpha}$.
+\item[\textbf{Around a cycle enclosed by $n$ hinges, Figure \ref{fig: vertex and cycle}(b) and (c)}] Local coordinate systems are constructed similarly.
+Each origin $O_i$ is located at a vertex of the cycle, with the $x$-axis aligned along a crease incident to the cycle, pointing outward from the origin, and the $z$-axis normal to the panel.
+The transition between the local coordinate systems of panels $i-1$ and $i$ includes a translation $[l_i \cos \gamma_i;~ l_i \sin \gamma_i;~ 0]$ measured in the coordinate system built on panel $i-1$, followed by a rotation $\beta_i$ about $z_{i-1}$, and a rotation $\rho_i$ about $x_i$.
+The angles $\beta_i$ and $\gamma_i$ can be expressed linearly in terms of all the sector angles.
 The corresponding transition matrix is provided in \eqref{eq: closure 2}.